Parking Permit Scheme

 The new scheme, adopted by Council in August 2019, limits permits to residents and business within the designated parking precinct, and was enacted to help address issues with parking demand and the availability of parking spaces, and improve the balance between resident, visitor, and business parking needs.

 Council still believes this is the best way forward to manage the cost of tourism infrastructure.
-Postponing the implementation and enforcement for the remainder of 2020 will give the tourism industry time to recover following the recent bush fires.
+Postponing the implementation and enforcement will give the tourism industry time to recover following the most recent bush fires and COVID-19 pandemic.

 Despite the Blue Mountains being one of the most visited tourist destinations in Australia, Council currently recovers a small amount of revenue from visitors.
 This means ratepayers are currently subsidising visitor infrastructure.